 Molly Maid President Kristi Mailloux Answers Common Questions regarding owning your own cleaning franchise.

 Ann Arbor, MI – As more and more people are turning to professionals for cleaning help, residential and commercial cleaning companies are growing exponentially.
-Molly Maid, the leading residential cleaning franchise with thousands of signature navy and pink cars on the road, is responding to a rapidly growing interest in their brand.
+Molly Maid, the leading residential cleaning franchise Link opens in a new tab with thousands of signature navy and pink cars on the road, is responding to a rapidly growing interest in their brand.

 Molly Maid President Kristi Mailloux provides answers to some of the most commonly asked questions by potential franchisees.